 Meet the Teachers

-Core subject teachers selected are Pandi Elison-Chang (program administrator, Social Studies), Kimble Smith (Mathematics), Julie Tueller (English), and Brent Miller (Science).
+Core subject teachers selected are Pandi Elison-Chang (Social Studies), Kimble Smith (Mathematics), Julie Tueller (English), and Brent Miller (Science).
 Teachers will be the team mentoring and instructing students within the program.
 They are working diligently to develop the structure of this program to ensure success this fall.